innay96/Polynom/README.md

 →Methods for advanced operations on polynomial:
 Calculating the approximated area above X axis below this function, derivative, polynomial’s roots. (reference source: https://en.wikipedia.org/wiki/Bisection_method )

+ -class Graph representing polonomial graph using GRAL GUI, in addition it calculates the area of a given polonomial.